Pioneer packs

 The tour now heads out through Rosvig and out into Julsø.

-Himmelbjerget - keep left when you reach Julsø.
-Before you arrive at Himmelbjerget, there is a rest area on the left inside the bay, from where you can walk through the forest and find your way to Himmelbjerget.
-However, if you want to visit/climb Himmelbjerget, most people choose to stay at Hotel Julsø, which is also where Hjejlen and the scheduled boats are docked.
-Remember to either pull your canoe/kayak up to the left of the tour boats at bridge 51 or all the way to the right of Hjejlen and the tour boats' moorings at the small sandy beach.
+Himmelbjerget – keep to the left when you get out on Julsø.
+Before you arrive at Himmelbjerget, there is a rest area to the left in the bay, from where you can walk through the forest and find Himmelbjerget.
+However, most people choose, if you want to visit/climb Himmelbjerget, to moor at Hotel Julsø, where Hjejlen and the route boats also moor.
+Remember either to pull the canoe/kayak up to the left of the route boats at bridge 51 or all the way to the right of Hjejlen and the route boats' landing places, by the small sandy beach.

-Møgelø is located to the right after Himmelbjerget.
+Møgelø is to the right after Himmelbjerget.
 Møgelø is an island in Julsø opposite Himmelbjerget.
-The name Møgelø means "Big Island" as it is the largest in the lake with 28 acres of land.
+The name Møgelø means "Large Island", as with 28 barrels of land it is the largest in the lake.

 Before Svejbæksnævringen you will find the restaurants: Ålekroen, Traktørstedet Ludvigslyst and Skyttehusets Café - check their opening hours if you want to enjoy lunch.